MathSquared/how-to-testify/guide.md

 ### Flow of the hearing

-The chair will start the hearing by tapping the gavel and announcing, "The *committee name* Committee will come to order.
+The chair will start the hearing by tapping the gavel three times and announcing, "The *committee name* Committee will come to order.
 The clerk will call the roll."
-The clerk will then briefly take attendance.
+The clerk will then quickly take attendance.

 At this point, the business of the committee will begin.
-They might have leftover items to consider; for instance, at the SB 4 hearing, the committee started by voting up several bills that were considered the previous day.
+They might have leftover items to consider from previous hearings; for instance, at the SB 4 hearing, the committee started by voting up several bills that were considered the previous day.

 Consideration of each bill proceeds as follows:

 1. **Opening statements**, at least one by the bill's author or sponsor, and possibly others.
 Any legislator present may question speakers during these statements.
+The author may also discuss a **committee substitute**, which is a modified version of the bill that the committee creates.
+This usually isn't posted on TLO, so listen closely to this.
 2. **Invited testimony** by witnesses hand-picked by the committee.
 3. **Public testimony**, which is when you'll be called.
-4. Possibly a **vote** on the bill.
+4. Possibly a **vote** on the bill (or the committee may leave the bill pending and vote at a later hearing).

 At the end, the chair will declare the hearing adjourned and tap the gavel.